srackham/cryptor/README.md

 <!-- [![Go Report Card](https://goreportcard.com/badge/github.com/srackham/cryptor)](https://goreportcard.com/report/github.com/srackham/cryptor) -->

-Cryptor reports crypto currency portfolio statistics (current and historical).
+Cryptor valuates crypto currency portfolios.

 - Cryptor is a CLI application written in Go.
-- Cryptor handles multiple asset portfolios and historic positions.
+- Cryptor handles multiple asset portfolios and historic valuations.
 - Cryptor tracks the value and performance of crypto assets, it does not communicate or integrate with blockchains or wallets.

 ## Quick Start